 10. Understand the Voice of the Customer

 When it comes to retention, listening to and acting on customer feedback goes a long way.
-CRM systems can include survey functionality, offering institutions a way to design surveys, distribute them to a targeted audience, and track responses directly within the application – all tied back to the customer record.
+CRM for banking systems can include survey functionality, offering institutions a way to design surveys, distribute them to a targeted audience, and track responses directly within the application – all tied back to the customer record.
 Surveys should be conducted regularly to maintain an understanding of the customer-base.
 The following list includes statements and questions that capture a variety of customer insights:

 - Please rate the quality of your recent interaction with our customer service representative.

 - How well do the benefits of our Student Checking Account meet your needs?

 - On a scale of 1 to 5, how likely are you to recommend our bank to a friend or family member?

 - What can we do to improve the usefulness of our online tools (website, knowledge base)?

 - Please rate the quality of the e-mail communications you receive from our bank.